 Can Whey Protein Go Bad and How To Tell If It Is Bad?

-I think we can agree that it’s common knowledge that dusted food products such as whey protein don’t go off or moldy.
+I think we can agree that it’s common knowledge that powdered food products such as whey protein (or protein powder in general) don’t go off or moldy.
 Not on their own, at least.

 Even if some microbes got into the container during the packaging process, there’s very little water in there.
 There’s nothing for them to feed on and grow.